maps-as-data/mapreader-workshop/README.md

 This repo contains a worked example of running [MapReader](https://github.com/maps-as-data/MapReader), designed for the [Spatial Humanities conference 2024](https://spathum.uni-bamberg.de/).

-Follow the instructions below to set up the notebook in Docker or on Google Colab.
+Follow the instructions below to set up the notebook on Google Colab (recommended), in Docker or locally.

 <h2>Table of contents</h2>